 - The New Orleans Mission provides food, shelter, clothing and spiritual guidance to the city’s homeless, hurting and hungry.
-Items will be given to the local homeless in the area.
-Items can be dropped off at front desk.
+The Mission gives the items to the local homeless in the area.
+You can leave them at the front desk.

 Ronald McDonald House (4403 Canal Street, New Orleans)

-- The Ronald McDonald House provides a “home away from home” for families of children being treated medically in the New Orleans area.
-Items donated will help to stock the pantry!
-Items can be dropped off at front desk.
+- The Ronald McDonald House provides a “home away from home” for families of children in New Orleans area hospitals.
+They use the items you donate to help stock the pantry for these families.
+You can leave items at the front desk.

 Second Harvesters Food Bank (700 Edwards Avenue, Harahan)

 - Second Harvesters will ONLY accept candy still in large bags!
 So if you overbought for trick or treaters and didn’t open the big bag yet, they will take them off your hands!
 They are unable to accept individually wrapped pieces.
-Items can be dropped off at front desk.
+You can leave items at the front desk.

 Kool Smiles (locations in Gretna, Clearview, and Gentilly)